Marshall, Texas: Reconstruction and the railroad era (1865–1895)

 By 1880, the city was one of the South's largest cotton markets, with crops and other products shipped by the railroad.
-The city's prosperity attracted new businesses: J. Weisman and Co. opened here as the first department store in Texas.
-When one light bulb was installed in the Texas and Pacific Depot, Marshall became the first city in Texas to have electricity.
+The city's prosperity attracted new businesses: J. Weisman and Co. opened there as Texas's first department store.
+When a light bulb was installed in the Texas and Pacific Depot, Marshall became the first city in Texas with electricity.
 During this period of wealth, many of the city's now historic homes were constructed.
 The city's most prominent industry, pottery manufacturing, began with the establishment of Marshall Pottery in 1895.

 Despite the prosperity of the railroad era, some city residents struggled with poverty.
-Blacks were severely discriminated against under what was known as Jim Crow laws and customs.
+Blacks were severely discriminated against under Jim Crow laws and customs.
 At the turn of the 20th century, the Democratic-dominated state legislature passed segregation laws and disenfranchised most blacks and Hispanics, as did all the states of the former Confederacy in this period.
 These minorities were essentially excluded from the political system for more than 60 years.
 Unable to vote, they were also excluded from juries and suffered injustices from all-white juries.
 In addition, from 1877 to 1950, Harrison County had 14 lynchings, most in the early 20th century, and more than any other county in Texas.

-In the rural areas of Harrison County, more interaction occurred between Whites and African Americans than in the city, and Whites and Blacks were often neighbors.
-However, Jim Crow rules were strongly imposed on African Americans.
+In the rural areas of Harrison County, more interaction occurred between whites and African-Americans than in the city, and whites and blacks were often neighbors.
+But Jim Crow rules were strongly imposed on African-Americans.